kuiperzone/Publish-AppImage/README.md

     ./publish-appimage

-This will call `dot publish` and create the output local to the .conf file, i.e.: *AppImages/HelloWorld-x86_64.AppImage*
+This will call `dot publish` and create an output directory local to the .conf file, i.e.: *AppImages/HelloWorld-x86_64.AppImage*

 Run `AppImages/HelloWorld-x86_64.AppImage` from a terminal, and it will output version and location information available to application.
 That's all it does!

 ## Use in Your Project ##
-There are only two files you really need.
+There are only two files you really need, although you may wish to create an `appdata.xml` file as well.
 Drop the files, below, into your application source preferably at the same level as your solution (.sln) or project (.csproj) file (*).

 * `publish-appimage` - the utility
 * `publish-appimage.conf` - your project config